cfe-lab/Kive/cluster-setup/README.md

 installation.
 Again, create a user with username `ubuntu` to be the bootstrap user.

-Fetch the SSH public key generated by the root user on the head node during the running of `head_configuration.bash` and place it in the [initialization/worker] directory as `head_node_root_id_ed25519.pub` (don't commit this file to source control; it isn't a security risk, but it isn't needed and might cause confusion later).
-Now, upload the contents of [initialization/worker] to each compute node, along with the aforementioned SSH public key.
+Fetch the SSH public key generated by the root user on the head node during the running of `head_configuration.bash` and place it in the [initialization/worker] directory on the head node as `head_node_root_id_ed25519.pub` (don't commit this file to source control;
+it isn't a security risk, but it isn't needed and might cause confusion later).
+Now, copy the contents of the [initialization/worker] directory to each compute node, including the aforementioned SSH public key.
 Then, run `worker_configuration.bash` using `sudo`, which will install the necessary packages and set up the necessary SSH access for the node to be used with Ansible.

 ### Annoying detour: reassign the bootstrap user's UID and GID

-At this point, your `ubuntu` user on all the machines may have a UID and GID of 1000.
+At this point, your `ubuntu` user on all the machines likely have a UID and GID of 1000.
-Unfortunately, this likely conflicts with one of the user accounts that will later be imported into this machine.
+This may conflict with one of the user accounts that will later be imported into this machine.
 If this is the case, you can run `reassign_bootstrap_user_uid.yaml`.
 You may need to create a *second* bootstrap user to do this, as running the playbook as `ubuntu` may fail because the user is currently being used (even if you use `sudo`).
 This second bootstrap